Photo by Julien Andrieux

 East Carolina University

-East Carolina University guarantees a seat to every transfer student selected through its BFA Musical Theatre audition process, a rare commitment.
+East Carolina University guarantees a seat to every transfer student selected through its BFA Theatre Arts Musical Theatre concentration audition process, a rare commitment.
 Acceptance is provisional: students must pass a progress evaluation at the end of their first year to continue.
 Transfer students are also required to audition for the season at ECU.
 Callbacks are held in person on campus.

 University of Southern California